Page created on March 8, 2019. Last updated on October 6, 2021 at 12:18

 - Their activation requires conversion of trypsinogen to trypsin by duodenal enteropeptidase

 - The acinar cells also secrete trypsin inhibitors

 - The acinar cells are very resistant to the digestive effects of the activated digestive enzymes

 - Trypsin cleaves and inactivates itself as a negative feedback mechanism.

 Autodigestion of the pancreas occurs when these enzymes are prematurely activated in the pancreas.
 This process is the background of pancreatitis.

-Acute pancreatitis is a reversible inflammatory disorder that varies in intensity from just oedema and adiponecrosis to widespread parenchymal necrosis.
-It occurs when something causes the digestive enzymes to be activated before they reach the duodenum.
-These digestive enzymes digest the pancreas.
-The disease has a high mortality, around 10-15%.
+Acute pancreatitis is a reversible inflammatory condition of the pancreas that varies in intensity from just oedema and adiponecrosis to widespread parenchymal necrosis.
+It occurs when something causes the digestive enzymes to be activated in the pancreas itself, which self-digest the organ.
+The disease has a significant mortality, around 5%.

 - Ethanol (Alcoholism)